More than half of vaccine doses delivered to states in Philadelphia region have not been used

 She also said inconsistent shipments from the manufacturers have meant that appointments are being scheduled conservatively, so that more people aren’t promised vaccines than there are actual doses for.

-“The cadence of it has not been steady,” Persichilli said.
+“The cadence of it has not been steadwy,” Persichilli said.
 “We expect that to improve.”

 Levine noted that the holidays and bad weather may have caused some delays.
 Persichilli said inoculation numbers were especially low on Christmas Eve, for example, because people hadn’t wanted to risk feeling ill for the holiday as a potential side effect.